panoply/syncify/readme.md

 # Credentials

-Shop credentials can be stored within a `.env` or `.syncifyrc` file.
+Shop credentials can be stored within a `.env` or `.env.syncify.json` file.
 You can also provide credentials at runtime using `process.env` variables.
 The preferred approach is to store this information within a `.env` file.

 ### Using a `.env` file